pruthviperumalla/Event-Recommender-System/README.md

 ## Introduction

-Proliferation of the amount of data available in every sector has created an increasing demand for Machine learning based systems including recommender systems and they have become quite ubiquitous.
+Proliferation of the amount of data available in every sector has created an increasing demand for machine learning based systems including recommender systems and they have become quite ubiquitous.
 Slight variations of recommender systems are currently in use across multiple industries.
 These systems try to recommend new items to customers/users based on their past preferences and experiences.
 For example, new restuarants are recommended for someone using a resturant aggregator application or new products to buy for a customer on an e-commerce application.
-In this project, we primarily focus on Event recommendation systems that traditionally need different algorithms [1] from an item recommender that recommends books or movies.
+In this project, we primarily focus on Event recommendation systems that traditionally need different algorithms [1][event-rec] from an item recommender that recommends books or movies.
 We explore what techniques best work for event recommendations.

 ## Dataset

-We initially started with an idea to use some practical data from Atlanta Habitat (http://www.atlantahabitat.org/) but some unexpected delays in obtaining the data made fall back upon a publicly avaialbe dataset.
-The Kaggle Events Dataset (https://www.kaggle.com/c/event-recommendation-engine-challenge) that we used was from an events related anonymous application that hosted a public contest a few years ago.
+We initially started with an idea to use some practical data from [Atlanta Habitat](http://www.atlantahabitat.org/) but some unexpected delays in obtaining the data made fall back upon a publicly avaialbe dataset.
+The [Kaggle Events Dataset](https://www.kaggle.com/c/event-recommendation-engine-challenge) that we used was from an events related anonymous application that hosted a public contest a few years ago.
 It was spread across different files giving us the choice to pick up custom features and build on top of it.
 Here is a summary of the dataset components that we used:

-1. **Events** - This had data about 3137972 events ids, event creators ids, event start time, event location details such as city, state, country, zip, latitude and longitude.
-Along with this, top 100 most occuring words from all of the events descriptions is taken and their presence checked in each of the descriptions individually.
+1. **Events** - This had data about 3137972 events related information with an event id, event creator id, event start time and event location details such as city, state, country, zip, latitude, longitude.
+Along with this, top 100 most occuring words from all of the event descriptions are taken and their presence checked in each of the descriptions individually.
 These 100 boolean values are provided for each of the event.
 Notice the missing location data in the figure below.

    ![alt text](./results/GreenEventMSNO.png "Missing values in events data")